 2 – Avoid candy with high fructose corn syrup.

 High fructose corn syrup, even more than other refined sugars, has been shown to be detrimental to your health.
 Insulin resistance, diabetes, obesity – these are all things that we want our kids to avoid, and we can help them by choosing candy that doesn’t contain high fructose corn syrup.
 Of course I would try to go a step further and choose candy with more natural ingredients, like YumEarth Organics fruit snacks or lollipops.

 3 – Cut down on packaging wherever possible.

 Halloween treats are traditionally handed out as individually wrapped candies and bars, leading to a LOT of packaging waste.
 If you’re having a Halloween party, consider baking or making treats that you can serve on dishes to avoid individually wrapped items.
 Terracycle often has different kinds of recycling brigades so you can bring back different kinds of packaging for recycling instead of throwing them in the garbage.
-Currently they have one for snack bags that is active in the USA.

 4 – Re-use, swap, or donate costumes.

 It’s really sad that Halloween costumes are often only used a handful of times before they go into the landfill.
 When you or your child is done with a costume, consider saving it to bring to a costume swap for next year’s Halloween, give it to a friend to re-use, sell it on a community swap page, or donate it to a non-profit organization thrift store to be re-sold.